I recently spoke with someone from a company that does finite element analysis on large steam turbines for the military.

-Scratch files
+Scratch Files

 Simplifying the Model Using Symmetry

-Break up the Problem into Smaller Pieces
+Break Up the Problem into Smaller Pieces

-Model Simplification – Reducing Number of Parts
+Model Simplification – Reducing the Number of Parts

 Supplement with Classical Methods